-The Virginia Department for Aging and Rehabilitative Services (DARS) focuses on improving the response to seniors and Virginians with disabilities who need some aid in maintaining their options for independence, safety and employment.
-The department's Division for the Aging (VDA) works with 25 local Area Agencies on Aging (AAAs or "triple A's") as well as various other public and private organizations to help older Virginians and their families find the services and information they need.
-The Department is a central point of contact for information and services.
+The Office for Aging Services, Division for Community Living (DARS) focuses on improving the response to older adults and Virginians with disabilities who need some aid in maintaining their options for independence, safety and employment.
+The department works with 25 local Area Agencies on Aging (AAAs or "triple A's") as well as various other public and private organizations to help older Virginians and their families find the services and information they need.
+It is a central point of contact for information and services.

-If you have a question or need more information, please contact Virginia Department for Aging and Rehabilitative Services (DARS).
+If you have a question or need more information, please contact the Office for Aging Services of the Division for Community Living.

 Toll-Free: 1-800-552-3402 (Nationwide Voice/TTY)

 The purpose of the Council is to promote an efficient, coordinated approach by state government to meeting the needs of older Virginians.

 For information on a specific Council or committee meeting, visit https://www.vda.virginia.gov/boardsandcouncils.htm or contact the department.

 Public guardianship is a program that provides a decision maker for individuals who:

 - Are indigent;